Chris’ explanation of the ACTH STIMULATION TEST (aka STIM)

 Keep in mind these are my opinions and I’m not a doctor.

-The acth stimulation test measures how well your adrenals can respond to stress by testing the amount of cortisol the adrenals produce after being stimulated by synthetic form of ACTH
+The ATCH stimulation test, also called a Synacthen test, measures how well your adrenals can respond to stress by testing the amount of cortisol the adrenals produce after being stimulated by a synthetic form of ACTH.
+The real ACTH is a messenger hormone released by your pituitary to stimulate the adrenals to release cortisol.

 In healthy adrenals, the cortisol level should double within 60 minutes.
 For example, if the cortisol level was a 25 before the stim (base level), then after the stim should reach at least 50.

-In primary adrenal insufficiency, the base level usually starts at least a little lower, like 15 (can be much lower) which is the most common number I see and acth stim might raise cortisol level to 20, which would not be doubling and thus support the diagnosis of primary adrenal insufficiency.
+In primary adrenal insufficiency, which is a disorder right in the adrenal glands, the base level usually starts at least a little lower, like 15 (can be much lower) which is the most common number I see…and the ACTH stim might only raise the cortisol level to 20, which would not be doubling and thus support the diagnosis of primary adrenal insufficiency.

-In secondary adrenal insufficiency, the base cortisol can double from a low base value and I’ve seen tripling, quadrupling, quintupling (5 stimming to 25, 6 stimming to 30), sextupling (4 stimming to 24, 5 stimming to 30), septupling (0.7 stimming to 4.9) and decupling (2 stimming to 20, 2.7 stimming to 27.6) and recently a stim that almost tridecupled (1.25 – 16 went up 12.8 times) and a stim that quadecupled (went up 14 times 1.7 stimming to 24, after 1 1/2 hours reached 27.5 for sexdecupling).
-These examples illustrate how extreme secondaries stims can be.
+In secondary adrenal insufficiency, which points to the pituitary not releasing enough of the ACTH, the base cortisol can double from a low base value and I’ve seen tripling, quadrupling, quintupling (5 stimming to 25, 6 stimming to 30), sextupling (4 stimming to 24, 5 stimming to 30), septupling (0.7 stimming to 4.9) and decupling (2 stimming to 20, 2.7 stimming to 27.6) and recently a stim that almost tridecupled (1.25 – 16 went up 12.8 times) and a stim that quadecupled (went up 14 times 1.7 stimming to 24, after 1 1/2 hours reached 27.5 for sexdecupling).
+These latter examples illustrate how extreme secondaries stims can be.
 Most secondaries only double or triple and usually start with a base cortisol value of at least 10.
 The base cortisol can be very low because of the bodies lack of natural acth.
 When the synthetic acth is given in the stim test, the patients adrenals go hog wild because they can work, just not getting enough ACTH from the pituitary gland.

-Some people have reported their first acth stim doubled or more from a low number and then another acth stim done later, the test suggested they are really primary (stim didn’t even double).
+Some people have reported their first ACTH stim doubled or more from a low number, but then another ACTH stim done later, the test suggested they are really primary (stim didn’t even double).
 I’ve seen many say their doc changed their diagnosis from secondary to primary “I guess you were primary the whole time”.
-In secondaries, if the adrenals lack acth stimulation for enough time, the adrenals cortisol production can atrophy, thus no longer rise in an acth stim with serum acth being in the lower half of the range.
+In secondaries, if the adrenals lack acth stimulation for enough time, the adrenals cortisol production can atrophy, thus no longer rise in an ACTH stim test, with serum acth being in the lower half of the range.
 So arguably that would be a combination of primary and secondary, but is more correct to continue with the secondary AI diagnosis.

 The acth test is usually the final say in whether you have adrenal insufficiency, but most docs are looking for just Addison’s disease with the stim test.
 If the test does not show Addison’s (for example, in true Addison’s, the stim may start at 3 and rise to 4 or 6 rising to 8), then they see the stim as showing the adrenals are working.
 They fail to recognize any degree of adrenal insufficiency between Addison’s and healthy adrenal function.
 In others words, these docs see the adrenals as working or not working with no in between.
 I’ve seen reported docs only looking at how the stim doubled or more, not taking into consideration that the base number was very low and do not consider that the test reflects that their acth signal isn’t working.
 Some docs actually think tripling or more from a low base number is just terrific.
 Those docs don’t know what they are actually looking at.

 The serum ACTH test should always be given at the same time as the ACTH stimulation.
-This test measures how much acth the pituitary is making.
+The serum test measures how much ACTH the pituitary is releasing.
 Acth serum and acth stim together can give a clearer picture, especially if one is secondary.
 Some doctors think serum acth is not accurate, but I’ve seen well over 1000 of these tests and I believe serum acth is a very good test.
-Insist on this test and if your doc won’t give it to you, try another doc, preferrably an osteopath, or find any good doc here.
+Insist on this test and if your doc won’t give it to you, try another doc, preferably an osteopath, or find any good doc here.

 In primaries, ACTH serum will be at the top of the range or above range, sometimes way above as I’ve seen a few acth serums that were in the hundreds and a handful in the 1000’s.